Police: Body found during search for 3-year-old Sherin Mathews

-Sherin Mathews disappeared in the early morning of October 8 after her adoptive father Wesley Mathews put her outside their home for not drinking her milk.
+Sherin Mathews disappeared in the early morning of Oct.
+8 after her adoptive father Wesley Mathews put her outside their home for not drinking her milk at 3 a.m.

-The body was found around 11 a.m. in a culvert underground during a search operation in the area of Spring Valley and Bowser Road and has not yet been properly identified.
+The body was found Sunday around 11 a.m. in a culvert underground during a search operation in the area of Spring Valley and Bowser Road and has not yet been properly identified by the medical examiner's office.

+The area around Spring Valley and Bowser is now a crime scene.
+That area will be blocked off off for some time.

+Richardson police held a press conference Sunday afternoon where they shared their findings.
+You can watch the brief presser in its entirety below:

 According to the affidavit, Wesley told Sherin to stand near a large tree in the backyard.
 When he went outside 15 minutes later, his daughter was gone.